Cover photo by Brooke Cagle. 3 minute read.

-We admire this Fighter’s decision to stay and fight for her relationship.
-Sometimes the decision to leave and start over may be healthier, but this couple in the story above is choosing to fight, and we’re rooting for them both.
+We respect this Fighter’s decision to stay and fight for her relationship.
+Sometimes the decision to leave and start over may be healthier for everyone involved, but this couple in the story above is choosing to fight.
 The pull of porn can be overwhelmingly strong to someone who is struggling, but in the end, real love can be stronger.

 Get Help – For Partners

 If your partner is struggling with porn, you are not alone—know that there is hope, and there is help.
 As you navigate this difficult situation, there are supportive communities and resources available to you.
 Below, we’ve got a non-exhaustive list of several resources for those experiencing betrayal trauma.
 Because this isn’t a complete resource list, feel free to look for more betrayal trauma resources that are catered to your specific needs and/or location.
 Note that while both men and women can experience betrayal trauma, some of the resources are gender-specific.
 Please also note that while some of the resources below are religiously affiliated, Fight the New Drug is not.